codatio/codat-docs/blog/241004-deprecation-bank-feed-source-account-event-types.md

 ## Expected impact

-If you don't make changes to handle the updated schema definition by **January 10, 2025**, receiving the `bankFeeds.sourceAccount.connected` and `bankFeeds.sourceAccount.disconnected` event types to your webhook consumer will result in deserialization errors.
+If no action is taken to handle the updated schema definition by **January 10, 2025**, receiving the `bankFeeds.sourceAccount.connected` and `bankFeeds.sourceAccount.disconnected` event types to your webhook consumer will result in deserialization errors.
 This means your application will not process these events correctly.